KoltonR/holbertonschool-system_engineering-devops/0x05-processes_and_signals/README.md

 # cannot use p s
 pgrep -l bash Writes a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

+4. #!/usr/bin/env bash
+# This script displays a statement indefinitely
+while true; do
+    echo "To infinity and beyond"
+        sleep 2
+	done.
+Write a Bash script that displays To infinity and beyond indefinitely.